mobiletoly/go-oversync/README.md

 server.
 You handle routing, middleware, authentication, and business logic.

 **Multiple client options:** Use the Go SQLite client for Go apps, or the Kotlin Multiplatform client for Android/iOS apps.
-Both sync with the same PostgreSQL backend.
+Both sync with the same PostgreSQL adapter.
 More client libraries are coming.

 **Simple integration:** Register your tables with go-oversync, add a few HTTP handlers to your